 360Giving has developed its own data publication standard called the 360Giving Data Standard.
+Currently 188 organizations based in the UK publish their data using the 360Giving Data Standard.
 The focus of 360Giving is to track UK funders who predominantly fund within the UK, they do not focus on UK funders that center their funding internationally.